Windows Event Log

 Processing EVTX files on Linux

-EVTX files collected from Windows systems can be processed on Linux with NXLog by using an external script.
+EVTX files collected from Windows systems can be processed on Linux with NXLog using an external Python script.

-This example configuration uses the im_python module to execute a script and formats the events to JSON.
-The Python script uses the python-evtx module to read the events from the EVTX file.
+This configuration uses the im_python module to execute a script and converts the logs to a JSON format.
+The Python script uses the Python EVTX module to read the events from the EVTX file.

 <Extension xml>